 Gustern suffered a severe head injury and was taken to the hospital in critical condition.
 She died five days later.

-An evaluation was ordered for the defendant but the motive, if there is one, is still unclear.
+The motive, if there is one, is still unclear.

 Pazienza's family lives in Port Jefferson, but she also maintains an address in Astoria, Queens.
 She worked most recently for a high-end French furniture designer.

-Gustern had been known in the theater world for decades.
+Barbara Gustern had been known in the theater world for decades.